 This does not mean having to work day and night to cultivate the garden or to keep the garden in good shape as the garden can be enjoyed in a more natural state.
 And provided you are not offending any of your neighbours then how you enjoy your garden should be down to you.

-In some ways the natural way can be seen as being more beautiful as this is how the garden would be if left alone.
+In some ways, the natural way can be seen as being more beautiful as this is how the garden would be if left alone.
 The way nature works together to create a bio-diverse landscape is very impressive.
-The opposite site of the coin is the highly manicured lawns with its perfect lawns, colourful flowers and shrubs.
-In my garden I settle for a tidy lawn and no weeds.
+The opposite side of the coin is the highly manicured lawns with its perfect lawns, colourful flowers and shrubs.
+In my garden, I settle for a tidy lawn and no weeds.

-The natural garden would tend to attract more wild life as well which is fascinating to watch.
+The natural garden would tend to attract more wildlife as well which is fascinating to watch.
 Seeing these animals going about their lives is great fun and, if you have your children or grandchildren, can be educational.
 Foxes are quite beautiful creatures but maybe should not be encouraged.
-As time has gone on they have got more used to urban life and don't seen to worry about humans.
-This is a concern has the occasional attack on your babies can not be allowed.
+As time has gone on they have got more used to urban life and don’t seem to worry about humans.
+This is a concern has the occasional attack on your babies cannot be allowed.
 Other wildlife includes hedgehogs and birds which are always a delight to see.

 The Royal Horticultural Society’s (RHS) also feel this is a good idea and actively promoted this with their Variety for Life campaign.
 By following their guidelines they claim you can attract wildlife into your garden and backyards.
 The RHS also supported the International Year of Bio-diversity and during this campaign gave away packets of free seeds for the garden.

 It was advised that gardeners can encourage wildlife by the addition of a compost heap as well as a hibernation box for hedgehogs.
-You can also plant some wildlife friendly flowers and plants which can create a leaf pile which animals love.
-Other suggestions was to build a bee hotel, the collection of rain water for the garden and possibly digging a pond.
+You can also plant some wildlife-friendly flowers and plants which can create a leaf pile which animals love.
+Other suggestions were to build a bee hotel, the collection of rainwater for the garden and possibly digging a pond.
 However, it is vital that if you dig a pond that children are unable to get into danger around it.
 Our children are far more important than any wildlife.